wess/Survey/README.md

 # Survey

-> Survey is a library to simplify the process of creating and validating forms.
+Survey is a library to simplify the process of creating and validating forms.
 This library is loosely based on CoreData and Django forms.

-## To-do: (Just starting development, much more to come)
+## TODO: (Just starting development, much more to come)
 * More Validators
-* Generate forms from ManagedObject models
+* Create save/update methods on forms generated from managedObjectModels
-* Block based form actions.
+* Create ability to attach UIView to a field to show error messages.

 ## Setting up
-> To set up, place the Survey project file into your project, link to the libSurvey.a framework and add it as a target dependency, then just #import <Survey/Survey.h> and go to town!
+To set up, place the Survey project file into your project, add it as a target dependency, link to the libSurvey.a framework, then just #import <Survey/Survey.h> and go to town!

 ## Example Form Model:
-> Setting up a form is pretty simple, you just subclass SurveyFormModel and set up properties for the fields you want.
+Setting up a form is pretty simple, you just subclass SurveyFormModel and set up properties for the fields you want.
 Then, in the implementation, set up each field with the properties you want.

-> Be sure to checkout SurveyEmailField to see how easy it is to create custom fields to use.  the email field example below has been updated to use that custom field.
+Be sure to checkout SurveyEmailField to see how easy it is to create custom fields to use.  the email field example below has been updated to use that custom field.

 ```objectivec